maplelm/dwarfwars/README.md

 the channel that the client object has to point to a game instance rather then the dispatcher.

+#### Simulation Or Game

+I need to figure out if I want this to be a game or a simulation because based on that decision I can start making the server and client that will aid in the process of making this.
+Currently I think I amtrying to make a game with the idea of a simulation.

+#### Structure

+- Server
+- Clients Connect
+  - Client Pool (Client Factory)
+- Connected But not in game
+  - Look at Games (Lobbies) going on and there stats
+  - Look up other users
+    - Stats
+    - Current active worlds (lobbies) they are in
+    - Send Friend Requests
+    - Message Other Users
+  - Look at the Events and notifications that are going on
+- Game (Lobby)
+  - Private Game
+  - Public Game

 ### Frontend

 The Front end will be written in Go as well as the backend.
 This is to enable